Inside (Stiltskin song): Background and composition

+Levi's advert

 The black and white advert, titled "Creek" and directed by Vaughan Arnell, is set in America during the late 1800s and features an Amish family having a picnic in Yosemite National Park.
 Later, the family's two daughters run into a nearby forest, where they discover a lake with a toned man washing himself.
 One of the daughters finds a pair of trousers on the bank, and assuming it to be the man's, the two watch as he emerges from the lake, but he is wearing a pair of Levi's 501 Shrink to Fit Jeans.
 Puzzled, the girls look around and notice an elderly man swim into sight.
 Realising the ordinary jeans belong to the old man, they run off and watch from behind a tree as the Levi's Jeans owner, fully clothed, walks to his horse.
 The ad ends with the message, "In 1873, Levi's Jeans only came shrink-to-fit".

 The advert was highly praised.
 James Murphy, co-founder of adam&eveDDB, said that while it was not the funniest, coolest, nor sexiest Levi's advert, its qualities work together to create "perfection in the art of selling."
-Bartle Bogle Hegarty founders John Hegarty and Nigel Bogel consider the ad "perfect" and one of their favourites, with Hegarty deeming it "impossible to improve" and calling the "anachronistic" riff of "Inside" a superb compliment to the clip.
+Bartle Bogle Hegarty founders John Hegarty and Nigel Bogle consider the ad "perfect" and one of their favourites, with Hegarty deeming it "impossible to improve" and calling the "anachronistic" riff of "Inside" a superb compliment to the clip.
 In the wake of the ad's positive reception, Lawlor decided to form the band Stiltskin, recruiting drummer Ross McFarlane and bassist James Finnigan, and release "Inside" as a single.

-Commercial performance
+Release and reception

 "Inside" was released as a single on 25 April 1994 in the United Kingdom.
 It debuted at number five on the UK Singles Chart six days later, then jumped to number one on 8 May, where it stayed for a single week.
-It was the fourth song from a Levi's advert to top the UK chart, after Ben E. King's "Stand by Me", Steve Miller Band's "The Joker", and The Clash's "Should I Stay or Should I Go".
+It was the fourth song from a Levi's advert to top the UK chart, after Ben E. King's "Stand by Me", Steve Miller Band's "The Joker", and the Clash's "Should I Stay or Should I Go".
 "Inside" went on to spend 11 more weeks in the top 100 and was the UK's 23rd-highest-selling single of 1994.
 The same year, it was awarded a silver disc from the British Phonographic Industry (BPI) for shipping over 200,000 units.
 In Ireland, the song peaked at number seven on the Irish Singles Chart.
 With its combined Irish and British sales, it achieved a peak of number six on the Eurochart Hot 100 on 21 May 1994.